GrafiteInc/Docs/docs/utilities/forms.md

 ## Blade Directives

-Form Maker only has one blade directive and that is for handling any assets you may add to a field.
+Forms only has one blade directive and that is for handling any assets you may add to a field.
 In the case of the `Quill` field we load the CDN assets (javascript and css), and we inject a snippet of JavaScript.
 These assets need to be rendered in your view.
 Ideally this is done close to the closing body tag of your main template.

 ```php-inline
 @forms